Paddy Moloney: The Chieftains

 Along with Sean Potts and Michael Tubridy, Moloney formed the traditional Irish band the Chieftains in Dublin in November 1962.
 As the band leader, he was the primary composer and arranger of much of the Chieftains' music, and composed for films including Treasure Island, The Grey Fox, Braveheart, Gangs of New York, and Stanley Kubrick's Barry Lyndon.

 As a session musician

 Moloney did session work for Mike Oldfield, The Muppets, Mick Jagger, Gary Moore, Paul McCartney, Sting, Don Henley, and Stevie Wonder.

 As a producer

 Together with Garech de Brún (anglicised to Garech Browne) of Luggala, he founded Claddagh Records in 1959.
 In 1968 he became a producer for the label and supervised the recording of 45 albums.

 Personal life and death

 Moloney was married to artist Rita O'Reilly from 1962 until his death in 2021.
 They met during the 1950s while he was working for Baxendale & Company.
-They had three children together named Aonghus, Padraig, and Aedin, the last of whom is an actress and producer.
+They had three children, including Aedin.
 He was a fluent speaker of Irish.

 Moloney died suddenly at a hospital in Dublin on 12 October 2021, at the age of 83.
 His funeral was held on 15 October at St. Kevin's Church in Glendalough, followed by a burial at the adjoining cemetery.